Commander in Chief (novel): Development

 In researching for the novel, Greaney spent a day in the Arleigh Burke-class destroyer USS Sampson and talked with naval officers specializing in anti-submarine warfare; the destroyer's designated number would later be used in the novel, this time for USS James Greer.
 In addition, the naval battle in the Baltic Sea, which is depicted in Commander in Chief, paid homage to Tom Clancy's debut novel The Hunt for Red October; Greaney said about the experience: "Tom did it so well; it just didn’t need to be redone, especially by a follow-on author, but the advances in submarines and anti-submarine warfare over the past few years just made it really interesting.
 I framed it as, 'OK, you’re not going down into the submarine like Tom did.
 This is anti-submarine warfare, and they are the sharks in the water.
 The Americans have to go find them.'"

 Reception

 Commercial

 The novel debuted at number two on both the Combined Print & E-Book Fiction and Hardcover Fiction categories of the New York Times bestseller list for the week of December 20, 2015.
-In addition, it debuted at number five on the USA Today Best Selling Books list for the week of December 10, 2015.

-A year later, the paperback edition of the book peaked at number five on the Paperback Mass-Market Fiction category of the New York Times bestseller list and stayed in the chart for eight weeks.